gitbackspacer/btenA/README.md

 # btenA
 - Searching for optimal model of protein evolution iusing our core representatives
 - We ran the `ModelTest-NG v0.1.7`on the core proteins`data/prank-48_alignmt.fas`
+- The output files are in the folder `model-test-core`

 ```bash
 Modeltest-ng was called as follows: